fredjean/middleman-s3_sync/README.md

 ## Overriding the destination bucket

-You can now override the destination bucket using the --bucket switch.
+You can override the destination bucket using the --bucket switch.
 The command is:

     $ middleman s3_sync --bucket=my.new.bucket

+## Overriding the destination prefix

+You can override the destination prefix using the `--prefix` switch.
+The command is:

+    $ middleman s3_sync --prefix=my/new/prefix

 ## Pushing to a folder within a bucket